 - Having sex with only one partner, when neither of you has any STIs, is the safest way to have sex.

 - Be STI free by getting tested for common infections and having treatment if necessary, especially if you have a new partner.
-Avoid sexual contact until the doctor or nurse tells you that you are no longer infectious.
+Avoid sexual contact until the doctor or nurse tells you that you are no longer infectious and until both you and you partner have been treated.

 - Communicate with your sexual partner about what you want and enjoy sexually.